 Bob Sornson; Through empathy, he explains, students learn to understand each other, which helps them to build friendships based on positive relationships of trust, in turn improves the student behavior overall.

 Science states that students who have had an empathetic environment for learning has an higher capacity of learning.
 Empathy drives a student to learn.
-Younger being learn what they see, if they have a teacher who is well aware and practices empathy while he teaches his students, he is also indirectly teaching empathy to his students and and plants the seed of empathy in them.
-These students will have a good self esteem and an improved self control.
-Each student will be nice and understanding to other students around him and in turn less cases of bullying will be seen.
-It may also make students stand up against bullying.
+Educators who practices empathy while teaching indirectly teaches empathy to their students.
+This helps students feel safe and welcomed, which in-turn helps to build strong classroom community.
 Empathy also has a direct influence on academic achievement and help students be better listeners, colleagues and develops in them self regulation skill in the long run.

 lf a teacher shows lack of empathy to his students, they will now be motivated, and so learning will be difficult.
 It may also result in conflicts between the teacher and the student.